etereo-io/edge-next/README.md

 The main features of Edge are:
 - Dynamic content types and permissions, and APIs.
+- Groups with private content, members and administrators.
-- Comments on content types
+- Comments on content types.
+- Interactions on entities (like, follow, report, etc).
 - Users APIs (login, register, update)
-- Emails (email verification, contact emails) templates and implementation
+- Emails (email verification, contact emails)
-- Dynamic admin dashboard for all the content, comments and users.
+- Dynamic admin dashboard for all the content, groups and users.
-- Block users the access to the site
+- Block access to users to the site
 - CSS themes that the user can change
 - User activity log
 - Login / Register with social providers
 - A set of pre-implemented components
 - PWA (Progressive Web APP)
 - SSG (Static Site Generation) for static pages with markdown
+- Entities Search (through mongo DB)
 - Web monetization
 - Easy to deploy